state-alchemists/zrb/README.md

 pip install zrb
 ```

-Just like any other Python package, you can also install Zrb in your [virtual environment](https://docs.python.org/3/library/venv.html).
+Like any other Python package, you can install Zrb in your [virtual environment](https://docs.python.org/3/library/venv.html).
 This will allow you to have many versions of Zrb on the same computer.

 > ⚠️ If the command doesn't work, you probably don't have Pip/Python on your computer.
 See `Main prerequisites` subsection to install them.